swiftlang/swift-evolution/proposals/xxxx-union-type.md

 }
 ```

-Or we can make an union type of A, B, C to limit the type.
+Or we can make an enum type of A, B, C to limit the type.

 ```swift